 Rivers are a worldly source!

-Now that you understand how rivers work and what the various pieces of a river are, it’s time to take this knowledge a step further and find out why rivers are important to us.
-Using the resources listed in this journey, research why clean rivers are important and write a short paper about what problems threaten rivers.
+Now that you understand how rivers work and what the various parts of a river are, it’s time to take this knowledge a step further and find out why rivers are important to us.
+Using the explore links, research why clean rivers are important to our health and health of the environment.
 Investigate the top endangered rivers in the world and their primary threats.
 Endangered means that rivers may be or become so damaged that their water quality is not fit for humans or animals to drink and therefore, not capable of supporting life.
+Write a short paper about current problems with rivers and what actions help the rivers become healthier.

 - Amazon River